 Net/2 and Legal Issues

-To this end, he launched a project aimed at implementing most of the standard Unix utilities without AT&T code.
-Within 18 months, all of AT&T’s registered public services were replaced, and only a few registered files remained in the core.
-These files were finally eliminated, and Net/2 became an almost complete operating system that could be freely distributed.
+Within 18 months, most of AT&T’s registered public services were replaced.
+Only a few registered files remained in the core system.
+Eventually, these files were also removed.
+As a result, Net/2 became an almost complete operating system that could be freely distributed.

-Net/2 was the basis for two separate adaptations for Intel’s 80386 architecture, William Jolliz’s 386BSD and the registered BSD/386 of Berkeley Software Design (BSDi).
-386BSD is short-lived, but it is the starting point for FreeBSD and NetBSD.
+Net/2 led to two adaptations for the Intel 80386 architecture.
+William Jolliz created 386BSD, while BSD/386 was developed by Berkeley Software Design (BSDi).
+Although 386BSD was short-lived, it served as the foundation for FreeBSD and NetBSD.

 BSD 4.4

-The case was concluded in favor of Berkeley in January 1994.
-Only three of the 18,000 files in the distribution have been removed, and 70 have been changed to show AT&T’s property rights.
+The case concluded in favor of Berkeley in January 1994.
+Only three of the 18,000 files were removed.
+Moreover, 70 files were updated to reflect AT&T’s property rights.

-In addition, Darwin, where Apple’s operating system, Mac OS X, was installed, was partly derived from FreeBSD 5.
-Other commercial Unix-based systems like Solaris also use BSD code.
+Furthermore, Darwin, the core of Apple’s Mac OS X, partially came from FreeBSD 5.
+Other commercial Unix-based systems, like Solaris, also utilize BSD code.

 Contributions